-This unassuming gold and blue enamel ring is so much more than meets the eye.
-Dating to the Regency period, this elegant piece is mourning ring engraved with the following details: "J. D. died 24th May 1825 Aged 84."
+This unassuming gold and blue enamel ring is a mourning ring dating to the Regency period.
+Engraved inside are the following details: "J. D. died 24th May 1825 Aged 84."
 The interior golds a hinged locket which once would have held plaited hair of the deceased but is now empty.
 This style of concealed locket mourning ring is quite unusual and very very special.
-It is a size 6 and cannot be resized.

 Very good - appears to have had the enamel either redone or restored; locket is empty but originally it would have held plaited hair